One Of The Zodiac Killer’s Most Notorious Ciphers Has Finally Been Solved After 51 Years

 One of the most notorious crime mysteries surrounding the Zodiac Killer has been solved after more than 50 years.

 As the San Francisco Chronicle reported, the infamous serial killer sent a mysterious note to the newspaper back in November 1969 that would become known as the 340 Cipher.
-The coded message had long perplexed experts, but a team of code-breakers from the United States, Australia, and Belgium have finally cracked it.
+The coded message had long perplexed experts, but a team of code-breakers from the United States, Australia, and Belgium has finally cracked it.

 As the report noted, code-breaking expert David Oranchak had been working on the note for years, but his team recently found the solution and submitted it to the FBI.
 The agency verified that they found the correct solution, Oranchak told the newspaper.